From Sega Retro

 Jackson’s December 1988 visit to Sega of Japan

-During a break from his Bad world tour, Michael Jackson visited Sega of Japan to both tour their facilities and advise on the upcoming Michael Jackson's Moonwalker (System 18).
-Photographs of Jackson’s tour through Sega of Japan’s headquarters were later published in a currently unknown source.
+During a break from his Bad concert tour, Michael Jackson visited Sega of Japan to both tour their facilities and advise on the upcoming Michael Jackson's Moonwalker (System 18).
+Photographs of Jackson’s tour through Sega of Japan’s headquarters were later published in an unknown source.

 Jackson with Mark Cerny, being shown development hardware.